In this blog post you can read a bit about the European, Nordic, Swedish, and Finnish Packrafting Meetups that I attended.

 Swedish Packrafting Meetup

-On the first day, Henrik welcomed everyone to the event.
+On the first day, we were welcomed to the event.
 While some of us were still pitching our tents, I and a few others did a short paddling session on the Voxnan.

-The next morning Henrik informed us about the tour and the meeting points and rechecked our equipment before paddling down the rapids with our packrafts.
+The next morning we were briefed about the tour and the meeting points and rechecked our equipment before paddling down the rapids with our packrafts.
 Most of us enjoyed the most exciting part was probably the canyon that we explore before paddling through it.
 We stopped for lunch at the dam.

 Some of us continued the next day to Camp Vinströmmen – the wine rapids.
 Here we had the opportunity to test new packraft models such as a self-bailing packraft.